 A. Go to the old drive (which is empty) and create a new folder here.
 In this folder, you will store all user folders and personal files.

 C. Moving ahead, navigate to C:\users\username (replace the username with the actual one).
 Here, you should see all your user folders in that location.

 D. Make a right-click on the folders one by one and select Properties.

 E. Switch to the Location tab, click Move button, and browse to the newly created folder as the target location.
 Doing so will place all the user folders such as Documents, Desktop, Music, Pictures Downloads, etc on the old HDD.

 F. As the last thing that is left is to restore your personal files.
 So open the backup folder (either “external or cloud service” whatever you choose as the backup location).

 G. Drag all your user files to the new user folder that you have generated above.
 By doing this all your personal data will be accessible.

-That’s all about how to reinstall Windows 10 from HDD to SSD.
+That’s all about how to reinstall Windows 11 or 10 from HDD to SSD.
 Everything should absolutely work as before, but only faster and quicker.